Chartered certified accountant Raphael Coman of Coman & Co highlights some key considerations about taking salary and dividend from a company

 - Even if you take most of your profits as dividend, it is still advisable to draw a small salary to preserve entitlement to state pension and other benefits.

 - Salary increases the amount of contributions that can be paid into a personal pension, whereas dividends do not.
-You should consider setting up a company pension scheme as an alternative then, if you wish to receive dividends and make a pension contribution.
+You should consider setting up a company pension scheme as an alternative, if you wish to receive dividends and make a pension contribution.

 - Salaries can be allocated to directors at different rates, whereas a shareholder is entitled to a dividend at a fixed rate for each share.
 Non-working shareholders could receive dividends at the same rate as those who work.
 It is possible to solve this problem by creating different classes of share, with different dividend entitlements.
 HMRC may challenge this arrangement, if it thinks it is wholly or mainly for avoiding tax.